 Lesley’s School of Food and Wine

 A former chef and cookery demonstrator, Lesley’s lively personality makes her a very popular television cook.
 She was a regular part of the team of Ready Steady Cook (BBC2) and This Morning (ITV).
-A recognisable household name Lesley now runs her immensely popular cookery school at Abbotshill in north Dorset and often acts as a recognisable spokesman for several large food brands.
+A recognisable household name Lesley now runs her immensely popular cookery school at Shaftesbury in north Dorset and is also a guest lecturer at Bere Farm Cookery school.
+She has a regular column in Dorset Magazine and often acts as a recognisable spokesman for several large food brands.